-After all the olives are picked, the families take the olives to be pressed into olive oil.
+After all the olive picking, the families take the olives to be pressed into olive oil.
 At this time of year, the olive oil mills work around the clock.
 Reservations are made in advance.
-The Glavinas were booked to have their olives pressed at 10:00pm on a Sunday night.
-That's dedication.
+The family was booked to have their olives pressed at 10:00pm on a Sunday night.
+That’s dedication.

 Hopefully my labor has earned me a bottle or two.

 Please note: Information provided by Expat in Croatia is only for the purposes of guidance.
 It does not constitute legal or financial advice in any form.
 Croatian laws and bureaucratic rules often change, and each personal case is individual, so different rules may apply.
 For legal advice, contact us to consult with a licensed Croatian lawyer.
 For financial advice, contact us to consult with a licensed Croatian tax advisor or accountant.